 Do you have midwifery CPD points?

-We have applied to renew our CPD points (previously called MidPlus points) through the Australian College of Midwives, and we expect to have 5.5 points allocated.
+We have CPD points (previously called MidPlus points) through the Australian College of Midwives, with 5.5 points allocated.
 We are adding an additional $10 for the cost and time involved with applying for and administering this.

 Please book the appropriate ticket so we can have your paperwork prepared.
 You will need to fill in an evaluation form to get your certificate.

 Note that we will only be issuing attendance certificates if you choose the CPD ticket or student tickets.

 Because of catering, we need final numbers by September 26.
 Last-minute tickets may be available, please email us

 We love babies!
 Babies in arms are welcome, meaning you can occupy a seat and have your baby in your lap for the day.
 Unfortunately we cannot accommodate mobile babies.
 If you are planning to bring your baby, please let us know.
 Also please note: